Share This Article

 April 7, 2026

-Felix of Stray Kids posted a selfie with Samsung Electronics Chairman Lee Jae-yong on April 3, 2026, taken during a state luncheon at Cheong Wa Dae (the Blue House) welcoming French President Emmanuel Macron to South Korea.
-The photo, shared on Felix's Instagram Story, shows the 25-year-old Australian-Korean idol and the 57-year-old chairman of the world's largest tech conglomerate standing side by side in matching dark suits with red lapel pins, Felix flashing a peace sign while Lee offered what fans described as his "signature modest smile."
-Within hours, the image had gone viral across Korean and international fan communities, with STAYs flooding social media with one question that perfectly captured the moment: "Was this shot on a Galaxy?"
-The answer, according to StarNews Korea, is almost certainly yes.
-Felix is a confirmed Galaxy smartphone user who has continued using Samsung devices even after his promotional contract ended.
+Felix of Stray Kids posted a selfie with Samsung Electronics Chairman Lee Jae-yong on April 3, 2026, taken during a state luncheon at Cheong Wa Dae, also known as the Blue House, welcoming French President Emmanuel Macron to South Korea.
+The photo, shared on Felix's Instagram Story, shows the 25-year-old Australian-Korean idol and the 57-year-old chairman standing side by side in matching dark suits with red lapel pins, Felix flashing a peace sign while Lee offered the restrained smile fans instantly recognized.
+Within hours, the image had gone viral across Korean and international fan communities, with STAYs flooding social media with one question: "Was this shot on a Galaxy?"
+StarNews Korea later reported that Felix told fans on Bubble he had taken the photo with a Galaxy S25 Ultra, making the joke even cleaner.

 The Blue House Luncheon That Brought K-Pop and Big Tech Together

-The state luncheon on April 3 was hosted by President Lee Jae-myung to welcome French President Macron on his official visit to South Korea, as reported by AllKPop.
-Stray Kids attended in their capacity as cultural representatives, with Felix serving as an honorary ambassador for the 140th anniversary of France-Korea diplomatic relations, a role he was named to alongside actress Jun Ji-hyun in March 2026.
-The group's presence at a high-level diplomatic event underscores how deeply K-pop has embedded itself into South Korea's soft power strategy.
-This wasn't a concert or a brand launch.
-This was a head-of-state affair, and Stray Kids were seated at the table.
+The state luncheon on April 3 was hosted by President Lee Jae-myung to welcome French President Emmanuel Macron on his official visit to South Korea, according to South Korean coverage citing the presidential schedule and on-site reporting.
+Stray Kids attended as cultural representatives, with Felix serving as an honorary ambassador for the 140th anniversary of France-Korea diplomatic relations, a role he was named to alongside actress Jun Ji-hyun in March 2026.
+The group's presence at a high-level diplomatic event underscores how deeply K-pop now sits inside South Korea's soft-power playbook.
+This was not a concert stop or a brand activation.
+It was a head-of-state event, and Stray Kids were part of the guest list.
+That distinction matters because it reframes Felix less as a celebrity cameo and more as a cultural representative standing inside a formal diplomatic setting confirmed by Korean media reports and public-facing event coverage from the French Embassy in Korea.

 Why This Photo Matters More Than a Typical Fan Encounter